kalutheo/elm-ui-explorer/examples/music-player/README.md

 ## Music Player

-This is a simple Music Player in ELM.
+This is a simple music player in Elm.
 - It uses ports with the HTML5 Audio API.
 - Sound tracks are mocked from Spotify API.